You are viewing a story from harrypotterfanfiction.com

 ‘Sorry,’ I said quickly, ‘I didn’t mean to pry that was rude.
 I shouldn’t have asked that.’

 ‘No it’s fine, I don’t mind.
-I’m not mad at you,’ he said as the anger slipped from his face, being replaced by a look of sadness and pain, that immediately made me feel sorry for Malfoy, something which made me feel extremely disconcerted.
+I’m not mad at you,’ he said as the anger slipped from his face, being replaced by a tortured look that immediately made me feel sorry for him, something which made me feel extremely disconcerted.

-‘For some it was their money or just plain good old fashioned torture, but for most of us, for me, it was my family.
+‘For some it was their money, their homes, their reputation or just plain good old fashioned torture, but for most of us, for me, it was my family.
 When my father failed in the Department of Mysteries, he hurt him through me.
 He set me an impossible mission.
 He set me up to fail, so they could all watch as I crumbled to pieces.
 He wanted to break me completely and then destroy me for failing.
 I was so stupid and so naïve not to see it.
 At first I thought it was because I was special, because I was being trusted.
 I was an idiot not to see that it was all just a way of making my father pay for his failure.’
 A bitter look crossed his face as continued, ‘After that I realised what he could do and what he would do.
 If any of us failed him in any way, it would be our families that paid.
 That’s why we couldn’t just walk away and say no. No matter how much we wanted to.
+It was the cruellest form of torture.
+He may not have understood love, but he understood enough to use it to manipulate people.
 That’s why what my mum did was brave.
 She risked everything and I know you think she was being selfish, but she took a major risk.’

 I was silent for a moment, all my anger at him having disappeared.
 I sat silently digesting his words, thinking through what it must have been like.
 What it must have felt like to have your family held ransom.
 Every day we worried about what would happen to our families, but as least we didn’t have to torture people in order to keep them safe.
 In that moment, I knew that he was being sincere.
 That he was speaking from his heart.
 I knew that he had let his barriers down, just like I had let mine down and that I was getting a rare glimpse at the real Draco Malfoy.